preciousplasticdublin/preciousplasticdublin.github.io/_pages/get-involved.md

 title: "Get Involved"
 ---

-# Note about Re-turn scheme: All bottle caps from the Re-turn scheme should go to the Re-turn scheme.
+# Note about Re-turn scheme: All bottle caps from the Re-turn scheme should stay within the Re-turn scheme.
 Please see [Re-turn.ie](https://re-turn.ie)

 Great!
 You would like to get involved?
 Be it as a volunteer donating your time and skills to our cause or as a sponsor providing us with some change for buying machines and renting premises, you came to the right place!